Strategic Network Creation for Enabling Greedy Routing: Conclusion

 \section{Conclusion}

-We give the first game-theoretic network formation model that focuses on creating networks where all-pairs greedy routing is enabled.
+We give the first game-theoretic network formation model that focuses on the creation of networks where all-pairs greedy routing is enabled and where the agents optimize their connection quality, i.e., their stretches.

 We believe that this is only the first step to further models that guarantee even more favorable properties to hold in the created networks.
-For example, guaranteed maximum stretch and robustness aspects.
+For example, a guaranteed maximum stretch and robustness aspects like coping with edge or node failures.
 Another avenue for further research is to consider different edge price functions.
-While we have considered that every edge costs a uniform price of $\alpha$, recent work has also considered that the price of edges could depend on the length of the created edge~\cite{biloGeometric2019}.
+Our goal was to first provide insights for the simplest setting, i.e., where every edge has a uniform cost of $\alpha$, that will then be useful for investigating more complex variants.
+And this actually works: based on the presented results we have preliminary results that hold for the version where edge costs are proportional to the edge length, as considered in~\cite{biloGeometric2019}.
 Finally, it is interesting to explore other techniques for constructing approximate Nash equilibria in the Euclidean setting.
-We believe, that it might be possible to achieve a better approximation ratio by this.